mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

    the error's topologyVersion (tv2) is not greater than the current ServerDescription (tv2).**

+Why mark a server Unknown after an auth error?
+''''''''''''''''''''''''''''''''''''''''''''''

+The `Authentication spec`_ requires that when authentication fails on a server, the driver MUST clear the server's connection pool.
+Clearing the pool without marking the server Unknown would leave the pool in the "paused" state while the server is still selectable.

+Note that authentication may fail for a variety of reasons, for example:

+- A network error, or network timeout error may occur.
+- The server may return a `State Change Error`_.
+- The server may return a AuthenticationFailed command error (error code 18) indicating that the provided credentials are invalid.

+Does this mean that authentication failures due to invalid credentials will manifest as server selection timeout errors?
+No, authentication errors are still returned to the application immediately.
+A subsequent operation will block until the server is rediscovered and immediately attempt authentication on a new connection.

 Clients use the hostnames listed in the replica set config, not the seed list
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''